mellow-hype/santa-linux/README.md

 ### Kernel
 1. The kernel module hooks calls to the kernel function `finalize_exec()` using a kprobe pre-handler.
 After a call to an execve variant, this function is called to complete the exec setup process, right before execution is actually handed to the binary’s entry point
     - The module gets the PID of the process that is executing the target binary by reading from `task_struct *current`
 2. The kernel module sends a message containing the target PID to the daemon over a generic netlink socket.
-A kernel completion is initialized and waits for a response from the daemon without blocking (but still holding execution of the target binary).
-3. The kernel module will eventually receive a special “HASH DONE” message from the daemon which will trigger the completion to be marked as completed.
-The thread holding the execution fo the target binary is then resumed.

 ### User-Space
 1. The daemon loops indefinitely, processes incoming messages from the kernel.
 Upon receiving a message it parses the PID from the message payload.
+2. The daemon attaches the the process pointed to by the PID via ptrace and holds execution
 2. The daemon gets the SHA256 hash of the target binary
     - It first calculates a unique signature using file metadata and checks the cache to see if the signature is found.
 If it is, this hash is used.
     - If the signature was not found in the cache, the daemon calculates the hash by reading from `/proc/<pid>/exe` and performing the shasum operation